mo-mo35/Power-Outage-Analysis-2000-2016/README.md

 <iframe src="assets/plot-missing1.html" width=800 height=600 frameBorder=0></iframe>

 This is the histogram showing the probability of getting a total variation distance after shuffling the affected missing column.
 The red line indicates the observed total variation distance from the dataset.
-We can say then that the missingness of values in the customers affected column may in fact depend on the cause of the power outage.
+We can say then that the missingness of values in the customers affected column may not depend on the cause of the power outage.

 <iframe src="assets/plot-missing2.html" width=800 height=600 frameBorder=0></iframe>

 Similarly this is the histogram for the probability of getting a total variation distance after shuffling, but based on climate conditions (cold, normal, warm).
 The red line indicates the observed total variation distance from the dataset.
-We can see in this graph, in contrast to the first, that it seems reasonable to assume that the missingness of customers affected is most likely not dependent on the climate category.
+We can see in this graph, that it seems reasonable to assume that the missingness of customers affected is most likely not dependent on the climate category.

+<iframe src="assets/plot-missing3.html" width=800 height=600 frameBorder=0></iframe>

+Finally, in our last graph, we check for the missingness of customers affected based on the duration of outages.
+We check the proportion of missing values for different ranges of durations.
+Based on the extreme distance of the observed value, we can say that the missingness of customers affected is correlated with the changes in duration length.
+Looking at the table of proportions we can see that as duration of outages increase, the proportion of missing number of customers affected increases.

 ## Hypothesis Testing